uktrade/tamato/open_data/models/README.rst

 The tables in the open_data app are stored in a separate SCHEMA.
 This allows to exclude them from daily backups.

-To create the table in a different schema using Django, the table name (including the SCHEMA) is specified in db_table in the META of the model.
+To create a table in a different schema using Django, the table name (including the SCHEMA) is specified in db_table in the META of the model.
 The function create_table_name takes care of the correct format for the name.
 The SCHEMA is created in the first migration.